alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 ApplicationAccess is a fast, robust, and simple containerized, REST-based web application, providing a complete solution to authorization and permission management.

 #### Simple
-The ApplicationAccess data model avoids abstract and unnecessarily complex concepts like Principals, Claims, Subjects, etc... instead providing a simple and easy to inderstand interface and process.
+The ApplicationAccess data model avoids abstract and unnecessarily complex concepts like Principals, Claims, Subjects, etc... instead providing a simple and easy to understand interface and process.
 You setup users and groups, and mappings to the elements you want those users and groups to have access to.
 Then at runtime your application calls methods to answer simple questions like 'can user A access element X?', or 'which elements can user A access'.

 #### Fast
 The ApplicationAccess data model is stored in memory with changes to the database performed via a downstream process.
 Hence queries can be serviced quickly without the overhead of backend disk, network, and service dependencies.
 Query response time is typically sub-millisecond (excluding network latency).
 ApplicationAccess preovides all the performance benefit of caching permissions locally without the drawbacks and risks of permission data becoming stale.